nqureshi/salinger/README.md

+# Salinger

+## Why?

-A blog engine.
-I wrote this before I looked at Jekyll.
-Writing it was a good exercise.
+Writing it was a good Ruby exercise.

+I also couldn't get Jekyll to do exactly what I wanted it to do on my site without a lot of schleps, and I felt like I'd rather just write a tailored solution myself.

+## How does it work?

+Put posts in the /public/posts/ dir, in Markdown format.

-It's a Sinatra app.
-The 'generate' script looks at all the Markdown files in public/posts and creates posts based on these.
+Run the generate script.
+This looks at all the Markdown files in public/posts and generates a YAML file of their attributes.

-Still a lot to do, but basic version runs well so far.
+The helpers 'content' and 'posts' then parse the YAML and create Post objects based on these, with attributes such as @post.title, @post.date etc.